 When facing weight loss challenges, you need compassionate, comprehensive support.
 At University of Missouri Health Care, our team of weight loss experts — including bariatric surgeons, registered dietitians and physical therapists — help you overcome weight loss obstacles with personalized treatment programs.

-Our bariatric experts offer the most effective, minimally invasive treatment for fast, long-term weight loss: gastric bypass surgery.
+Our bariatric experts offer the most effective, minimally invasive treatment for fast, long-term weight loss: gastric bypass surgery, also known as Roux-en-Y surgery.
 Using the latest techniques and research to guide your treatment, we can help you achieve your weight loss goals.

 Our team works closely with your primary care provider as the patients lose weights to help reduce or eliminate medications that you may already be taking.